 Tarek Hafi, Correspondent in France

 Tarek speaks five different languages but is mostly fluent in badminton dialect.
-Currently in process of working on his Chinese/business degree after two years of French literature studies, this 20-year-old French man desperately wants to discover every corner in the world because he strongly thinks that someone’s culture is the most valuable thing in the world.
+Currently in process of working on his Chinese/business degree after two years of French literature studies, this young Frenchman desperately wants to discover every corner in the world because he strongly thinks that someone’s culture is the most valuable thing in the world.
 His love for all kind of literature went with his love for writing after he entered the Badzine world at the age of 17.
 Totally fond of Asian culture, his dream of being a successful journalist afterwards is currently at its paroxysm.
 Since 2005, he’s been watching Badzine growing day by day and definitely wants to see Badzine as the most complete badminton magazine in the world, known by many and not just badminton’s netizens.

 Elm Vandevorst, Correspondent in Belgium